Mega Bucks

-The Mega Bucks were a professional wrestling tag team that competed in the World Wrestling Federation (WWF) in 1988.
+The Mega Bucks were a professional wrestling tag team who competed in the World Wrestling Federation (WWF) in 1988.
 The team, consisting of "The Million Dollar Man" Ted DiBiase and André the Giant, was formed in a storyline that saw DiBiase purchase André's contract from fellow manager Bobby Heenan.
 André was to win the WWF World Heavyweight Championship from Hulk Hogan, but then he attempted to sell the belt to DiBiase.
 The title was vacated, but DiBiase and André were then scheduled to face Hogan and Macho Man Randy Savage in a match at SummerSlam, which Hogan and Savage won.
 After the match, DiBiase and André went their separate ways and the team was dissolved.